 Read this post to learn how to stay warm without looking like a snowman!

-For example, if you’re under 5’3” shop brands with Petite sizes such as Asos, Top Shop, or Miss Selfridge.
-Those brands have Tall sizing as well while Asos, Target, and Nordstrom have extensive online Plus size collections.
+For example, if you’re under 5’3” shop brands with petite sizes such as Asos, Top Shop, or Miss Selfridge.
+Alternatively, those brands have tall sizing as well while Asos, Target, and Nordstrom have extensive online plus size collections.

 Take a look at our list of best online shopping sites!